 Carefully read the information and instructions provided in this Bulletin.
 Click on each step to view more information.

 For ONLINE application of UPCAT Form1:

-It is recommended that the UPCAT Online application is accessed on a laptop or pc, not on a cellphone or tablet.
+The UPCAT Online application should be accessed on a laptop or pc, not on a mobile phone or tablet.
 Make sure you have a stable internet connection.

 For MANUAL application of UPCAT Form1:

 Only a duly authorized school official may fill out this form with your high school records.
 Make sure both the school official and you sign Form2 and that you get back the accomplished Form2.

 Exempted from payment of the application fee are Filipino applicants belonging to either of these groups:

 MODES OF PAYMENT: The application fee may be paid through any of the following:

 Include a self-addressed stamped envelope or return courier service if the Test Permit is to be mailed back to you.
 Be sure to use your school address.

 You will be notified by email regarding the status of your application and the details of your Test Permit.
 You may also monitor the status of your application by logging on to your UPCAT Online Account ( upcatonline.up.edu.ph)